luizomf/simple_typescript_only_start_project/README.md

 npx eslint --init
 ```

 ESLint will ask some questions about your preferences.
-Here's the answers (use the keyboard arrows to choose):
+Here's the answers (use the keyboard arrows and "Enter" to choose):

 - To check syntax, find problems, and enforce code style;
 - JavaScript modules (import/export);